Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Non-stationary Transformers

-\paragraph{De-normalization module} As shown in Figure~\ref{fig:arch}, after the base model $\mathcal{H}$ predicting the future value with length-$O$, we adopt De-normalization to transform the model output $\mathbf{y^\prime}=[y^\prime_1, y^\prime_2, ..., y^\prime_O]^{\mathrm{T}} \in\mathbb{R}^{O \times C}$ with $\sigma_{\mathbf{x}}$ and $\mu_{\mathbf{x}}$ and obtain $\hat{\mathbf{y}}=[\hat{y}_1, \hat{y}_2, ..., \hat{y}_O]^{\mathrm{T}}$ as the eventual forecasting results.
+\paragraph{De-normalization module} As shown in Figure~\ref{fig:arch}, after the base model $\mathcal{H}$ predicting the future value with length-$O$, we adopt De-normalization to transform the model output $\mathbf{y^\prime}=[y^\prime_1, y^\prime_2, ..., y^\prime_O]^{\top} \in\mathbb{R}^{O \times C}$ with $\sigma_{\mathbf{x}}$ and $\mu_{\mathbf{x}}$ and obtain $\hat{\mathbf{y}}=[\hat{y}_1, \hat{y}_2, ..., \hat{y}_O]^{\top}$ as the eventual forecasting results.
 The De-normalization module can be formulated as follows:

-By means of the two-stage transformation, the base models will receive stationarized inputs that follow a relatively stable distribution and become equivariant to translational and scaling perturbance of time series, thereby benefiting real-world series forecasting.
+By means of the two-stage transformation, the base models will receive stationarized inputs, which follow a stable distribution and are easier to generalize.
+This design also makes the model equivariant to translational and scaling perturbance of time series, thereby benefiting real-world series forecasting.